EmmaNguyen0410/rna-seq-analysis/README.md

 4. Run the Nextflow pipeline

 ```
-TMPDIR=/scratch/<some name> nextflow run main.nf -profile apptainer
+nextflow run main.nf -profile apptainer
 ```

 5. Check jobs submitted

 ## Pipeline explanation

-With _process.container = '$baseDir/apptainerdef/speedx-rnaseq.sif', process.executor = 'pbspro', apptainer.enabled = true, process.scratch = true_, Nextflow:
+With _process.container = '$baseDir/apptainerdef/speedx-rnaseq.sif', process.executor = 'pbspro', apptainer.enabled = true, process.scratch = /scratch/u162557, Nextflow:

+1. Submits a job to a computing note.
-1. Creates a unique directory in the computing node’s local /tmp or the path assigned by your cluster via the TMPDIR environment variable.
-Here, I set TMPDIR=/scratch/<some name>
+2. In the computing note, creates a unique directory whose path is assigned to process.scratch.
+Here, I set process.scratch=/scratch/u162557.
-2. Inside this scratch directory, creates a symlink for each input file required by the job execution.
+3. Inside this scratch directory, creates a symlink for each input file required by the job execution.
-3. Mounts the computing node's TMPDIR and current working directories to corresponding directories in the Apptainer container.
+4. Mounts the computing node's scratch and current working directories to corresponding directories in the Apptainer container.
-4. Starts an Apptainer container and runs the commands in TMPDIR folder of container.
-Hence, the outputs will appear in TMPDIR of host as well.
+5. Starts an Apptainer container and runs the commands in scratch directory of container.
+Hence, the outputs will appear in scratch of host as well.
-5. Copies the output files from TMPDIR into the shared working directory.
+6. Move the output files from scratch to the shared working directory.
-6. Deletes the TMPDIR in the computing node.
+7. Deletes the scratch directory in the computing node.

 ## Resources: